• Skip to primary navigation

 This is a really versatile sauce.
 Although the classic way to serve it would be with our Ultimate Prawn Cocktail, there is so much more that you can do with it.
 It goes really well with seafood, so we love using it as a dip for crab sticks.
 We also love it with smoked salmon and it's our choice of sauce on a salmon and avocado sandwich.

-You could also thin it out a little with some extra lemon juice and it would make a really nice salad dressing.
-Why not try it on our Grilled Little Gem Salad.
+You could also think this prawn cocktail sauce out a little with some extra lemon juice and it would make a really nice salad dressing.
+Why not try it on our Grilled Little Gem Salad?

 Two glasses containing prawn cocktails surrounded by lemons and chives.